luizsoares/test/answers.md

     └── stdlib
 ```

-I used `vagrant init` to get a sample Vagrantfile, and then [configured it](vm/Vagrantfile) to bootstrap the machine by installing the puppet agent, and [running puppet with my manifest afterwards](vm/environments/test/manifests/default.pp):
+`vagrant init` is used to generate a sample Vagrantfile, and then [it is configured](vm/Vagrantfile) to bootstrap the machine by installing the puppet agent, and [running puppet with this manifest afterwards](vm/environments/test/manifests/default.pp):

-With this in place, I used `vagrant up` to bring the machine up.
+With this in place, `vagrant up` brings the machine up.
 ```
 ❯ vagrant up
 Bringing machine 'default' up with 'virtualbox' provider...